edgi-govdata-archiving/web-monitoring-ui/DEPLOYMENT.md

 1. The name of the heroku remote to deploy to.
 This is useful if you have multiple heroku remotes or have renamed them.
 It defaults to `heroku`.
 2. The name of the local branch to be deployed.
 It defaults to `master`.
 Supplying this argument is useful if you want to deploy a branch other than master.

-WARNING! - The script assumes and pushes from a branch named `heroku-deploy`.
+The script assumes and pushes from a branch named `heroku-deploy`.
 It will create one or switch to it if it exists.
-If you already have a branch named `heroku-deploy`, rename the `deployTo` variable in the script or make sure you don't care what happens to `heroku-deploy` before running.
+You shouldn't have a branch named `heroku-deploy` that you are working in if you plan on using the script.